-- Dads not being included in the case planning process. - Age/developmentally appropriate children not being invited to participate in case planning.

-- There is no FTM for both parents. - There is no documentation to reflect why the case is opened, what has to be done for the case to close and the children return home, and it is very clear from documentation that the parents have no idea what they need to do or why the case is opened. - Parents who are incarcerated or out of state have no efforts made at all (such as phone conference for the parent at the meeting). - While QA noticed progress made in ensuring older youth are invited to participate in the meetings, the challenge remains when youth chose not attend and no documentation as to how the information from that meeting was shared with the youth at another time. - Frequency of FTMs being insufficient based on the facts of the case- FTMs not being held when there are significant changes in the circumstances of the case.
+- Dads not being included in the case planning process. - Age/developmentally appropriate children not being invited to participate in case planning. - Lack of documentation of FTM for both parents. - If there is no documentation to reflect why the case is opened, what has to be done for the case to close and the children return home, and it is very clear from documentation that the parents have no idea what they need to do or why the case is opened. - There are no efforts made to involve parents who are out of state (such as phone conference for the parent at the meeting). - While QA noticed progress made in ensuring older youth are invited to participate in the meetings, the challenge remains when youth chose not attend and no documentation was provided regarding how the information from that meeting was shared with the youth at another time. - Lack of documentation of inviting/encouraging youth to participate in court activity. - Frequency of FTMs being insufficient based on the facts of the case- FTMs not being held when there are significant changes in the circumstances of the case